 In November 2007, the Company entered into an employment agreement with the Company's Chief Executive Officer, with an initial term of three years.
 Under the agreement, Mr. Leparulo will continue to serve as Chairman of the Board and as the Company's most senior officer.
 The agreement entitles Mr. Leparulo to enumerated severance benefits under various circumstances if Mr. Leparulo's employment with the Company is terminated.
-These enumerated severance benefits vary according to whether (a) Mr. Leparulo's employment with the Company is terminated within the one year period immediately following a change in control (as defined in the agreement) or at the direction of an acquirer in anticipation of such an event; (b) the Company terminates his employment for good reason; or (c) the Company terminates his employment for cause or he terminates his employment termination, the enumerated severance benefits include a lump sum payment ranging from one to three years annual base salary then in effect, an additional lump sum bonus payment representing certain multiples of his targeted bonus, and varying periods of ongoing employee benefits including health care and outplacement services.
+These enumerated severance benefits vary according to whether (a) Mr. Leparulo's employment with the Company is terminated within the one year period immediately following a change in control (as defined in the agreement) or at the direction of an acquirer in anticipation of such an event; (b) the Company terminates his employment other than for cause or he terminates his employment for other than good reason.
+Depending on the cause of the employment termination, the enumerated severance benefits include a lump sum payment ranging from one to three years annual base salary then in effect, an additional lump sum bonus payment representing certain multiples of his targeted bonus, and varying periods of ongoing employee benefits including health care and outplacement services.